Most holiday food is full of carbs and sugar that make us feeling too full and tired afterward.

-The brussels sprouts are pan-roasted with bacon, onions, olive oil, and butter then drizzled in a reduced balsamic glaze for a little sweetness the natural way.
+The Brussels sprouts are pan-roasted with bacon, onions, olive oil, and butter then drizzled in a reduced balsamic glaze for a little natural sweetness.

 - Crispy.
 Roasted vegetables often lack the deliciously crispy layer you want, but that is achieved in this recipe through pan roasting.
-You get the tender interior with the crispy exterior making it the perfect Brusells Sprouts recipe.
+You get the tender interior with the crispy exterior making it the perfect Brussels sprouts recipe.

 This is a recipe that we find ourselves turning to time and time again.

-The brussels sprouts are pan-roasted with onions and garlic with a little bit of grass-fed Butter and olive oil for a dose of fats all in one pan.
+The Brussels sprouts are pan-roasted with onions and garlic with a little bit of grass-fed butter and olive oil for a healthy dose of fats all in one pan.
 Then the cooked bacon is added into the mix along with a drizzle of reduced balsamic glaze for a touch of sweetness and extra flavor.